Return to the essay table of contents

 So simple.
 To be untouched, unhurt though every nerve-tip's burnt,

-To hold your face proudly above the shining line of tears like the stone behind a waterfall.
+To hold your face proudly above the shining line of tears like the stone behind

 "I'll go on like this forever."
 How relaxed this first movement was,